ericoc/utilities/readme.md

 > ```

 #### Data
-Each row of the PECO file has kilowatt-hours (kWh) of electricity used hourly:
+Each row of the PECO CSV export file has kilowatt-hours (kWh) of electricity used, as well as the start and end of the hour measured:
 > ```
 > TYPE,DATE,START TIME,END TIME,USAGE (kWh),NOTES
 > Electric usage,2023-07-04,00:00,00:59,0.29